Current Post-Baccalaureate Students

 Started program in Fall 2024

 Jocelyn graduated from the University of California, Los Angeles with a B.A. in Psychology in March 2024.
 During her time as an undergrad, she worked as a Human Resource Coordinator for SI-Bone, a medical company in Santa Clara, California, and she worked as a Behavioral Technician (BT) during her senior year.
 It was during her time as a BT that she longed for more research opportunities after providing therapy to children with autism, which pushed her to apply to the UCI Psychological Science post-bacc program.
 Due to Jocelyn's upbringing in a Mexican household with little to no regard for the severity and importance of mental health issues and resources, she has decided to work in labs that represent her passion for her community.
-Jocelyn is excited to be working in Dr. Schueller's Supporting Peer Interactions to Expand Access (SUPERA) Lab, which focuses on investigating digital cognitive-behavioral intervention in primary care clinics for limited English-proficiency Latinx patients who are struggling with anxiety and/or depression.
-In addition to Dr. Schueller's lab, Jocelyn has also joined Dr. Borelli's Health, Relationships, and Interventions (THRIVE) Lab, where she is working on the El Corazon de la Comunidad Study (which focuses on reducing cardiometabolic disease risk among community service providers who work in Hispanic/Latinx communities).
+Jocelyn has been working in Dr. Schueller's Supporting Peer Interactions to Expand Access (SUPERA) Lab and in Dr. Borelli's Health, Relationships, and Interventions (THRIVE) Lab, resulting in poster presentations at the 2025 Undergraduate Research Opportunities Program conference at UC Irvine and the 2025 Western Psychological Association conference in Las Vegas, and she has been taking courses such as the Science & Practice of Compassion, Advanced Research Methods, and Abnormal Psychology.
+In addition, she served as a peer tutor for Dr. Zinger's Social Relationships course and Psychology Fundamentals course, for which she earned the 2025 Outstanding Contribution to the School of Social Ecology award.
 Moving forward, Jocelyn hopes to obtain a Ph.D. or Psy.D. in clinical psychology and eventually open her private practice.

 Anna Anteza